ivanDevProd/vm-template-scaning/README.md

 Backlog:
+- Integrate opening a Jira ticket for the process and log all the steps there.
+- Check possibilities for tracking who triggered the Scan Process.
+Notify the user and eng_sam_admins via email about the Jira case.
+Maybe add a field to enter a user's email address or integrate login with the AD account...
 - Improve the loging of the process.
-Add details, and modify the format.
+Add details and modify the format.
-- After entering the URL on the Dashboard reload page and display a popup message about success/failure.
+- After entering the URL on the Dashboard, reload the page and display a popup message about success/failure.
 Change the format of the popup message.
-- In the first “Cluster Image Upload” stage add details about img size.
+- In the first “Cluster Image Upload” stage, add details about img size.
 It can indicate why this step takes so long in some cases.
-- In the first “Cluster Image Upload” stage add details about the cluster on which the img is uploading (beg-cluster, so the user can check the progress.
+- In the first “Cluster Image Upload” stage, add details about the cluster on which the img is uploading (beg-cluster, so the user can check the progress.